galpt/dnscrypt-cake/README.md

 3. Edit the `plugin_query_log.go` file and adjust these values:
    1. `uplinkInterface` and `downlinkInterface` to your network interface names.
    2. `minDL` and `minUL` to your minimum network bandwidth where you think there won't be any bufferbloat.
+   3. `maxDL` and `maxUL` to your maximum network bandwidth advertised by your ISP (recommended to limit them to 90%).

 4. Then, simply compile the code with the following commands: